-- Mandates the involvement of a "qualified human professional" for reviewing and approving all insurance claim denials, explicitly excluding artificial intelligence or automated systems from this decision process. - Obliges insurers to maintain detailed records of the human review process, including the reviewer's name, title, and the review's timing. - Stipulates that denial communications to claimants must identify the human reviewer and affirm the non-use of AI or automated systems in the decision.

-- Enforces periodic compliance reporting by insurers on the human review process, with provisions for audits by the Office of Insurance Regulation. - Amends definitions and applications of terms such as "insurer" to include surplus lines insurers concerning the valued policy law, ensuring they adhere to stipulated responsibilities under specific policies and circumstances.
+- Mandates the involvement of a "qualified human professional" for reviewing and approving all insurance claim denials, explicitly excluding artificial intelligence or automated systems from this decision process. - Obliges insurers to maintain detailed records of the human review process, including the reviewer's name, title, and the review's timing. - Stipulates that denial communications to claimants must identify the human reviewer and affirm the non-use of AI or automated systems in the decision. - Enforces periodic compliance reporting by insurers on the human review process, with provisions for audits by the Office of Insurance Regulation. - Amends definitions and applications of terms such as "insurer" to include surplus lines insurers concerning the valued policy law, ensuring they adhere to stipulated responsibilities under specific policies and circumstances.

-The House bill was referred to two committees and the Senate bill in three committees.
-The Senate bill was heard and passed in Banking & Insurance committee on March 25 where a "delete all" amendment was filed to adopt language similar to the Al provisions of SB 1740.
+The House bill was referred to two committees and has not been heard.
+The Senate bill was referred to three committees.
+The Senate bill was heard and passed in Banking & Insurance committee on March 25 where a "delete all" amendment was filed to adopt language similar to the AI provisions of SB 1740.
+HB 1433 also contains similar AI language with an amendment adopted in the Insurance committee on April 10.
+There has been no further movement on these bill since, though its possible HB1433 could appear on the Commerce Committee agenda on April 22.